Loading

 • the visa they are proposing to apply for will ensure that they can maintain a family unity where Australian citizens are involved.

-If you want to apply for a further visa to stay in Australia and want to request a bar lift, contact the relevant visa processing area using Online forms.
-You must provide relevant information explaining your exceptional circumstances.
+To apply for a further visa to stay in Australia and to request a bar lift, contact the relevant visa processing area using Online forms.
+You must include relevant information explaining your exceptional circumstances.

 Babies born in Australia to subclass 786 holders

-If you hold a subclass 786 visa and have given birth to a child in Australia you must tell us as soon as possible.
-You must provide details and a copy of your child’s full Australian birth certificate using Form 1022 - Notification of changes in circumstances (Section 104 of the Migration Act 1958).
+If you hold a subclass 786 visa and have given birth to a child in Australia, you must tell us as soon as possible.
+You must give us details and a copy of your child’s full Australian birth certificate.
+You should do this via Form 1022 - Notification of changes in circumstances (Section 104 of the Migration Act 1958).

 We will tell you if there is any action you need to take.